alpqr/vk-gl-quick/README.md

 rectangle on top.

-This needs GL_NV_draw_vulkan_image, and has been tested on Windows (NVIDIA 368.xx) and the DRIVE CX embedded platform (NVIDIA 367.xx, OpenGL ES 3.2).
+This needs GL_NV_draw_vulkan_image, and has been tested on Windows (NVIDIA 365.xx) and the DRIVE CX embedded platform (NVIDIA 367.xx, OpenGL ES 3.2).

+Note: This mode seem to be broken on 368.xx on Windows.

 Initialization and teardown is currently tied to scenegraphInitialized/Invalidated and expose/obscure events.
 When these happen